 Common additions include:

-• Outdoor kitchens
+- Outdoor kitchens

-• Fire pits and fireplaces
+- Fire pits and fireplaces

-• Landscape lighting
+- Landscape lighting

-• Pergolas and shade structures
+- Pergolas and shade structures

-• Seating walls
+- Seating and retaining walls

-• Walkways and pathways
+- Walkways and pathways

-• Planting beds and privacy landscaping
+- Planting beds and privacy landscaping

-Without a design plan, future additions may feel disconnected or require modifications to completed work.
+Without a design plan, future additions can feel disconnected or require modifications to completed work.
 A patio that seemed perfectly sized during the initial phase can quickly become limiting once additional features are introduced.

 How a Patio Fits Into the Bigger Landscape Plan